d-sonuga/myfxtracker/README.md

 The Dockerfiles in the backend and frontend directories are used for the development builds

 ## Testing
-To run the functional tests, you need to run 3 containers: 1 for the frontend, backend and the selenium server each and connect them to the same network where they have frontend, backend and firefox as their hostnames respectively.
-In the backend container, you have to run maildump and set the environment variable TEST to true.
+To run the backend automated tests, launch the backend development container.
+The rqworkers must be off for synchronization and determinisitic results.

 ### Update
 Functional testing is nearly non existent right now